 AWC is closely integrated with Allied Telesis Autonomous Management Framework (AMF) and is managed by Allied Telesis Vista Manager EX.
-AWC is available as an optional plug-in to Vista Manager.
+AWC is available as an optional plugin to Vista Manager.
+To see how to install the AWC plugin, see "Registering/Installing plugins" on page 22.

-For documentation on how to use the AWC plug-in, see the AWC Technical Documents.
+For documentation on how to use the AWC plugin, see the AWC Technical Documents.